ozgurakan/ozgurakan.github.io/_posts/2015-06-08-openvswtich-network-namespaces.markdown

                     type: internal
         ovs_version: "2.0.2"

-Once a bridge is created, it gets an internal port with the same name of bridge `br1` which can have an IP address of it's own.
-See it's type is `internal`.
+Once a bridge is created, it gets an internal port with the same name of bridge `br1` which can have an IP address of it's own and it's type is `internal`.

-> stay tuned... rest coming soon...
+<p class="highlight">...stay tuned, rest coming soon...</p>